jinthakur/Prosumer-AI-Hackathon/README.md

 In essence, this project provides an interactive and conversational interview practice experience by using powerful AI services to simulate a real-world interview.

-Let me know if you would like to make any changes to the project, such as changing the AI model used or adding new features.